sushil1024/Bulk-Email-from-CSV/README.md

 # Send Bulk Email and fetch data from CSV.
 Send bulk email and fetch contents from CSV.

-I made this project to help security team in my workplace to send credentials to all employees of the company (~700) personally with attachment of how to sign up.

 # Instructions
 1. Setup sender's email ID (if not done already).
 2. Setup App Password: Don't use your email login credentials for the program since it won't work.
 Go to account settings > Security > 2-Step Authentication > App Password.
 Generate and app password and save it somewhere since you can't fetch the same afterwards.